Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 In Plone 5, individual resources can't be registered conditionally to a specific page.
 This is due to the way we build JavaScript with AMD.

-Instead, we have Python helper methods in the Resource Registry to add custom JavaScript and CSS to your views or forms.
+Instead, we've Python helper methods in the Resource Registry to add custom JavaScript and CSS to your views or forms.

 Instead of using the legacy `fill-slot`, such as in Plone 4: